 The Society is collaborating with the Society of Chemical Industry to provide some successful Industry Fellowship applicants with funding for a PhD studentship.
 The source of this funding is the legacy of Dr Sydney Andrew a former Fellow of the Royal Society and Member of the Society of Chemical Industry.
 Applicants from academia may apply for a PhD studentship as part of their Industry Fellowship application only if their research is:

-In an area of science which although of importance in agriculture and the chemical industry nevertheless receive scant attention from academic research.
+- In an area of science which although of importance in agriculture and the chemical industry nevertheless receives scant attention from academic research.

 It is expected that applicants will be notified of the outcome of their application 4 months after the closing date.